Cghlewis/crystal_site/content/blog/joins/index.markdown

 ```

 ```
-# A tibble: 7 x 6
+# A tibble: 6 x 6
   tch_id cohort w1_item1 w1_item2 w2_item1 w2_item2
    <dbl>  <dbl>    <dbl>    <dbl>    <dbl>    <dbl>
 1    406      1        4        5        5        1
 2    407      1        5        1        5        0
 3    408      1        4        4       NA       NA
-4    409     NA       NA       NA        2        2
-5    415      2        4        3        5        3
+4    415      2        4        3        5        3
-6    418      2        4        1        4        0
+5    418      2        4        1        4        0
-7    419      2        3        2       NA       NA
+6    419      2        3        2       NA       NA
 ```

 **But**, we don't have to combine data this way.
-We could also change the order of how we join data (i.e., append cohorts first, then horizontally join waves), or we could change the structure of the data completely (e.g., append waves in long format, as well as append cohorts, creating a very long dataset), or .
+We could also change the order of how we join data (i.e., append cohorts first, then horizontally join waves), or we could change the structure of the data completely (e.g., append waves in long format, as well as append cohorts, creating a very long dataset).

 ---

 Let's look at one more scenario where we are combining joins.
-In this case we have two teacher questionnaires, collected across two waves, and we have school level demographic data, also collected across two waves.
+In this case we have a teacher questionnaire collected across two waves, and we have school-level demographic data, also collected across two waves.

 <div class="figure" style="text-align: center">
 <img src="img/fig14.PNG" alt="Example datasets" width="648" />